TeejMcSteez/HAWebRTCFix/README.md

 - Original Home Assistant WebRTC Ring integration by the Home Assistant core team
 - SDP parsing library by the sdp-transform authors
 - Firefox SDP direction patch by TeejMcSteez ([github.com/TeejMcSteez/HAWebRTCFix](https://github.com/TeejMcSteez/HAWebRTCFix))

+### Usage

+1. Import these files into your config into a new directory ./custom_components/ring

+2. This will override the normal ring component with your custom one if you already have the integration

+3. Restart the HA server and it should install all dependencies as well as override the ring component if already installed

+4. Now you can stream Ring Cams on your Firefox dashboard!